jgm/pandoc/doc/jats.md

         element.

     `affiliation`
+    :   either full affiliation entries as described in field `affiliation`, or a list of affiliation identifiers.

-    :   list of affiliation identifiers; marks the organizations with which an author is affiliated.
+        The identifiers link to the organizations with which an author is affiliated.
 Each identifier in this list must also occur as the `id` of an affiliation listed in the top-level `affiliation` list.

+        If the top-level `affiliation` field is set, then this entry assumed to be a list of identifiers, and a list of full entries if that field is unset.

+        Full entries must be given if the articleauthoring tag set it used, as affiliation links are not allowed in that schema.

     `equal-contrib`
     :   boolean attribute used to mark authors who contributed